meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

 ### Step 3: Create Database Cluster

 1. Open the profile/team dropdown in the top right corner
-1. Select the first "MeltanoData DBs" team that is not marked "(full)"
+1. Select the first "Meltano" or "MeltanoData DBs" team that is not marked "(full)"
 1. Select `Databases` link in the left side menu
 1. In the upper right, click on `Create` button
 1. Select `Databases` from the dropdown